 As someone who has played a lot of video games, the idea of writing them for a job might seem appealing.
 And in this day and age, video gamer writer is actually a legitimate job.
 But what does it involve?
 And where do you get started?

 We are going to explore some of the key aspects of being a writer for video games over here.
 But before we even get started, did you know that video game writing might be a much bigger field than you even considered?
-A Video Game Script Writer is quite possibly the one you had in mind, but did you know there are a wide range of other options?
+A Video Game Script Writer is quite possibly the one you had in mind, but did you know there is a wide range of other options?

 Let’s start by taking a glance at some of the many specializing aspects of game writing that you might be suited for: